 The light-dependent reactions begin in a grouping of pigment molecules and proteins called a photosystem.
 Photosystems exist in the membranes of thylakoids.
 A pigment molecule in the photosystem absorbs one photon, a quantity or “packet” of light energy, at a time.

-A photon of light energy travels until it reaches a pigment molecule, such as chlorophyll.
+A photon of light energy travels until it reaches a pigment molecule contained in the light harvesting complex (the outer part of the photosystem), such as chlorophyll.
 The photon causes an electron in the chlorophyll to become “excited.”
-The energy given to the electron then travels from one pigment molecule to another until it reaches a pair of chlorophyll a molecules called the reaction center.
-This energy then excites an electron in the reaction center causing it to break free and be passed to the primary electron acceptor.
+The energy given to the electron then transfers its energy to it the neighboring pigment, the energy gained from the photon traveling from one pigment molecule to another until it reaches a pair of chlorophyll a molecules contained in the reaction center.
+This energy then excites an electron in the chlorophyll a within the reaction center, causing it to break free and be passed to the primary electron acceptor.
 The reaction center is therefore said to “donate” an electron to the primary electron acceptor (Figure 13).

-To replace the electron in the reaction center, a molecule of water is split.
+To replace the electron in the reaction center in photosystem II, a molecule of water is split.
 This splitting releases an electron and results in the formation of oxygen (O2) and hydrogen ions (H+) in the thylakoid space.
 Technically, each breaking of a water molecule releases a pair of electrons, and therefore can replace two donated electrons.

 The replacing of the electron enables the reaction center to respond to another photon.
 The oxygen molecules produced as byproducts find their way to the surrounding environment.
 The hydrogen ions play critical roles in the remainder of the light-dependent reactions.